charmoniumQ/charmonium.time_block/README.rst

 want to see how slow a few functions/blocks are.

 .. _`line_prof`: https://github.com/rkern/line_profiler

+Unlike external profiling, This does not need source-code access, so it will work from ``.eggs``.

 Unlike external profiling, this package reports in realtime to `logger`_ (destination customizable).
 This is intended to let the user